 Big Battery and Smart Battery Management

-This headset sports a bigger-than-usual battery with 20 hours of talk time.
+This headset sports a bigger-than-usual battery with 22 hours of talk time and 1.5 hours of video recording with only 2.5 hours to a full charge.
 Long battery life is a must for this unit to keep the camera going through long rides.
-Sena got even smarter with an auto-shutoff feature and Video Tagging to ensure the headset doesn’t die while you’re out.
+Sena got even smarter with an auto-shutoff feature to ensure the headset doesn’t die while you’re out.

 |Physical Buttons||Jog Dial|